 7. Draw your own storyboards, even if they’re bad.

-This post is about making storyboards even if you’re bad at drawing, but at the end of the day there’s nothing like sitting down and drawing your own.
-Storyboarding is a great way to to think visually, and the process if useful even if the resultant storyboards aren’t.
+This post is about making storyboards even if you’re bad at drawing, but at the end of the day, there’s nothing like sitting down and drawing your own.
+Storyboarding is a great way to think visually, and the process if useful even if the resultant storyboards aren’t.

 In the end, creating storyboards is its own reward.
 You don’t have to rely on them when you get to set, you might even leave them in the car.
 But visual planning is an important step between the script and production.
 It’s a time to discover possibilities and embrace visual grammar.
 Where you go from there is up to you.